grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 `otelcol.processor.k8sattributes` accepts telemetry data from other `otelcol` components and adds Kubernetes metadata to the resource attributes of spans, logs, or metrics.

-> **NOTE**: `otelcol.processor.k8sattributes` is a wrapper over the upstream
+{{% admonition type="note" %}}
-> OpenTelemetry Collector `k8sattributes` processor.
-Bug reports or feature requests
+`otelcol.processor.k8sattributes` is a wrapper over the upstream OpenTelemetry Collector `k8sattributes` processor.
+If necessary, bug reports or feature requests will be redirected to the upstream repository.
-> will be redirected to the upstream repository, if necessary.
+{{% /admonition %}}

 You can specify multiple `otelcol.processor.k8sattributes` components by giving them different labels.